Do you need to develop your English skills?

 Our Mental Health training is provided by our specialist, experienced and knowledgeable care training team.
-This course will be ran with 5 half day workshops over a 16 week period, workbooks and full tutor support.
+This course will be ran with 5 two hour workshops over a 16 week period, workbooks and full tutor support.

 Are you looking for mental health training?
 UK employers, particularly in the health and social care sector, are increasingly interested in their staff having a sound understanding of a range of mental health problems.
 This qualification aims to raise your awareness of mental health and a range of mental health problems.
 You will gain an understanding of prevalent mental health problems and how you can then work with or interact with individuals with them.